MeestorHok/smfAutoloader/README.md

+### THIS IS JUST FOR DEMONSTRATION PURPOSES, FOR SECURITY REASONS, YOU SHOULD NEVER RUN THIS ON A LIVE SITE.
+NEVER PASS PASSWORDS AND SECRETS TO JAVASCRIPT.

 # smfAutoloader
 Javascript and PHP plugin to retrieve social media feeds from all of your accounts to create a dynamic blog.